lukecav/awesome-kubernetes/README.md

 * [Puppet module for Prometheus](https://github.com/voxpupuli/puppet-prometheus) - This module automates the install and configuration of Prometheus monitoring tool.
 * [Psykube](https://github.com/CommercialTribe/psykube) - A faster way to deploy to Kubernetes.
 * [KubeVirt](https://github.com/kubevirt/kubevirt) - KubeVirt is a virtual machine management add-on for Kubernetes.
 The aim is to provide a common ground for virtualization solutions on top of Kubernetes.
+* [Stork](https://github.com/libopenstorage/stork) - Stork is a Cloud Native storage orchestration runtime scheduler plugin.
+It translates a scheduler's orchestration decisions into someting that an external cloud native storage solution can act upon.

 ## Performance
 * [Prometheus on Kubernetes](https://github.com/grobie/prometheus-on-kubernetes) - An example setup of Prometheus inside of Kubernetes, monitoring the Kubernetes infrastructure itself as well as services running in Kubernetes.